l-liava-l/Collection.wiki.eng/Cluster's API.md

 * newNamespace
 * newVar

-add new active option but didn't add it to cluster добавляют новый активный параметр, но при этом не добавляют его в кластер.
+add a new active option but don't add it to cluster.

 ```js
 var obj = $C();